CarlosMoraMartinez/worm19/README.md

 # worm19
-This repository has been created for my Master's dissertation.
+This repository has been created for my Master's dissertation in Bioinformatics.
 It contains all the tools that have been used for the analysis of the regulatory dopaminergic signature of *C. elegans*.

 Some of the scripts are intended to be used individually, because they expect already downloaded data (the ChIP-seq scripts) or they download their own data (the Single Cell one).
 Most of them are intended to work as a pipeline, in this precise order:
 1. Item 1